evolvedmicrobe/ccsviewr/README.md

 	- grid
 	- Rcpp

 The code uses grid to plot the multiple sequence alignments, and prints to a PDF with Courier font by default.
-The aligner used is a simple Smith Waterman, but with a Deletion/Insertion more likely than a mismatch in order to mirror the PacBio error modes.
+The aligner used is a simple Smith Waterman, but with a deletion/insertion couplet more likely than a mismatch in order to mirror the PacBio error modes.